slothoth/Fall-From-Heaven/README.md

 - [ ] Shadowrider as Keshig?
 ## Design Todo
 - [ ] Display SuperSpecialists in the City UI somehow
 - [ ] Reexamine if buildings path and districts makes sense.
+Maybe make districts nearly free but dont provide any benefits on their own?
 - [ ] come up with eurekas
 - [ ] Use eurekas as proxies for techs where soft requirements (i.e. Trade uses something from Sailing or Horseback riding to Eureka? problem is has to be only opposing )
 - [ ] City States didnt exist in civ iv, so dont know how i would approach it?
 Could just have them be a generic race (orc, human, dwarf, elf), or inherit the governance of nearby civs, like Age of Wonders
 - [ ] Do we swap Amenities and Housing as Amenities and Housing?
+- [ ] We are making districts easy to get but not worth anything.
+How to fix trade routes sucking?
+Also how do we make sure district sonly unlock whena building needs them, but with multiple techs/civics
 ## Polish Todo
 - [x] Trait Descriptions
 - [ ] Limit Tech Tree to Renaissance Era techs, and make tree look better

 ## Bugs
-- [ ] Why are civ colours always green blue?
+- [x] Why are civ colours always green blue?
+Units.artdef jerseys
-- [ ] Why does UnitPanel buttons always show on reload of game?
+- [x] Why does UnitPanel buttons always show on reload of game?
+Deprecated in favour of Unitpanel BuildActions
-- [ ] Accuracy promo granted on aggressive?
+- [x] Accuracy promo granted on aggressive?
-- [ ] Basium spawning crashing game, but Infernal not? we are using a property to gate, but maybe its set after city transfer so stuck in loop
+- [x] Basium spawning crashing game, but Infernal not? we are using a property to gate, but maybe its set after city transfer so stuck in loop
-- [ ] use MODIFIER_PLAYER_UNITS_GRANT_PROMOTION instead of promotion lua grant system?
+- [L] use MODIFIER_PLAYER_UNITS_GRANT_PROMOTION instead of promotion lua grant system?
+THIS WILL NEVER WORK, PROMOS HAVE TO BE IN RIGHT CLASS AND IMMEDIATELY AVAILABLE
+- [ ] Traits not converting LOC on dawn of Man speech
+- [ ] Both PLAYER_BAN_UNIT_PRODUCTION and reverse PLAYER_ALLOW_UNIT (nihang) dont seem to stop upgrading into next unit tier.
+More fuel for custom upgrade system
+- [ ] Upgrade system also takes precedence in removing obsolete units even if the replacement is not buildable due to a no BuildingPrereq for example
+- [ ] Shipyard Lighthouse, Harbor only in naval towns, Brewery only in river.
+Hawk on Hunters lodge
 ## couldnt find a way:
-- [ ] Courage, immunity to slave taking mod, charm resist
+- [ ] Courage, immunity to slave taking mod as no OPPONENT_HAS_ABILITY requirement, charm resist seems doable tho
 - [ ] Blur, first strike Immune
 - [ ] Valor resist magic
 - [ ] Courage Fear immune